skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-3-blinky-bluepill.markdown

 *Side Note: DIO can also be configured to be GPIO PA13, and DCLK as GPIO PA14.*

-the 3.3v input will be regulated, and unless you can locate the voltage regulator datasheet 150mA is a safe bet as the maximum.
-The chip will draw 50mA max which leaves are 100mA of headroom if pwoered from the 3.3v regulator.
+The 3.3v input will be regulated, and unless you can locate the voltage regulator datasheet 150mA is a safe bet as the maximum.
+The chip will draw 50mA max which leaves 100mA of headroom if powered from the 3.3v regulator.

 Follow the one power source rule 3.3v in, 5v in, USB, pick one, not more!

-Power the board up and check the red/yellow power LED is lit up, a blink squence on the PB2 LED might start (linked to pin PC13)
+Power the board up and check the red/yellow power LED is lit up, a blink sequence on the PB2 LED might start (linked to pin PC13).
+Unplug the power.

-Now hook up your st link, if the board powers on, open a terminal install the [open source version of the st-link software](https://github.com/stlink-org/stlink), unless you have an official st-link device, and run:
+Now hook up your ST-LINK V2 emulator, if the board powers on; open a terminal and install the [open source version of the st-link software](https://github.com/stlink-org/stlink), unless you have an official st-link device, and run:
 ```
 st-info --probe
 ```

-If you are on windows I recommend using windows subsystem for linux for all this development, but if you must use windows the checkout the [Windows STM32 ST-Link Utility](https://www.st.com/en/development-tools/stsw-link004.html).
+If you are on Windows I recommend using windows subsystem for linux for all this development, but if you must use Windows the checkout the [Windows STM32 ST-Link Utility](https://www.st.com/en/development-tools/stsw-link004.html).

-If the board is not connectly correctly, the output may look like this:
+If the board is not connecting correctly, the output may look like this:
 ```
 Failed to enter SWD mode
 Found 0 stlink programmers